How to Book a Stroopwafel Workshop in Amsterdam

 Dutch food presentation

-Workshops run daily, usually 2-3 sessions per day (morning, early afternoon, evening).
-Popular slots are Saturday afternoon and Sunday morning.
+Workshops run daily, 2-3 sessions per day (morning, early afternoon, evening).
+Popular windows are Saturday afternoon and Sunday morning — booked out 2-3 days ahead.

 Best slots: weekday mornings.
 Smallest group, most one-on-one attention, no rush.

 Worst slots: Saturday 2pm.
-Maximum group size, least individual instruction.
+Max group, least individual time.

-Seasonal: workshops run year-round with the same format.
-Winter slightly busier because indoor activities are more appealing.
+Seasonal: runs year-round with consistent format.
+Winter is slightly busier because indoor activities become more appealing.

 Food tasting selection